ksoze84/useStateHandler/README.md

 ## Constructor

 You may define a constructor in your class.
-But is not neccesary
+But is not necessary

 **Prefer defining an instanceCreated() mehtod on the handle over the constructor to execute initial code.**